 Curried Red Lentils with Fried Cauliflower and Peanuts

 I just returned home to Colorado from Sunny Southern California.
 The average temperature there was in the 60s.
-Today the high is 38 freakin' degrees - which is about 30 degrees warmer than it's been in the last week.
+Today the high is a mere 38 degrees - which is about 30 degrees warmer than it's been in the last week.

 But if you must snow me in and prevent me from manufacturing my own vitamin D from the beautiful sunshine, I'll celebrate the season by sharing this oh-my-god-I-didn't-know-lentils-could-be-this-good recipe with you.